tomisinokeowo/android-global-location-app/README.md

 ![View Locations](assets/viewlocations.png)

-## Setup
+### 🚀 How to Run
-1. Clone the repository
+1. Clone the repo
-2. Open the project in Android Studio
+2. Open in Android Studio
-3. Add your Google Maps API Key to `google_maps_api.xml`
+3. Run on an emulator or physical Android device with location enabled
-4. Run the app on an emulator or device
+4. Accept location permissions

 ## Status
 Complete – built for academic purposes.